devmegan/pf/src/pages/weeks.md

-## 📅 Little snippets
+## 📅 Snippets

-I've been keeping a handful of points from each week in work for the last couple of years.
-It's more lightweight than blogging, and still lets me look back on the past few years and appreciate the enduring wisdom of my favourite flux philosopher:
+Each week I update a BitBucket snippet with the main things I've worked on that week.
+It's a bit more lightweight than blogging, and still lets me look back on the past few years and appreciate the enduring wisdom of my favourite flux philosopher:

-> No man ever steps in the same river twice, for it's not the same river and he's not the same man
+> No man ever steps in the same river twice, for it's not the same river and he's not the same man.
 >
-> -- Heraclitus.
+> -- Heraclitus

 ### w/c 11.06.23
 - upgrade 2021 vue portfolio to 2023 react portfolio